tollyo/quickstart-sas-viya-common/README.md

      --->/tmp/prereqs.sh &> /tmp/prereqs.log
     ```

- 1. __Ansible controller download project files__
+ 1. __Ansible controller: download project files__

-    CLOUD SPECIFIC implementation

     Download all the additional scripts and playbooks need for the deployment.

-    This part must be implemented per cloud (e.g. AWS used the aws cli do download the project files from s3, while Azure used the azure cli, etc.)
+    This script loops over the contents of the file `file_tree.txt` which was created using the script `common/scripts/create_file_tree.sh`.
+    It downloads the files from the IAAS specific storage location and puts the into `/sas/install` on the ansible controller.

+    The script has implementation for AWS, Azure, and GCP and requires the following environment variables to be set:

     ```
-    scripts/download_file_tree.sh
-     --->/tmp/download_file_tree.sh &> /tmp/download_file_tree.log
+       IAAS=[aws|azure|gcp]
+       FILE_ROOT=<IAAS specific location>
     ```

+    Example invocation (for AWS):

+    ```
+       !Sub
+       - su -l ec2-user -c 'IAAS=aws FILE_ROOT=${S3_FILE_ROOT} /tmp/download_file_tree.sh &>/tmp/download_file_tree.log'
+       - S3_FILE_ROOT: !Sub "${QSS3BucketName}/${QSS3KeyPrefix}"
+    ```

+### Input parameter validation

+As much as possible, input parameter validation should happen in the IAAS template.
+But the templates have different capabilities, and not everything can be checked at that level.

+For example, the template checking mechanism might be able to determine that the name of the SOE file is a valid file name,
+but it will likely not be able to check that it actually contains a SAS license.

+It is good practice to add additional checking as early as possible.
+We want to avoid setting up and configuring infrastructure
+only to fail 20 minutes in because the specified Mirror location does not actually contain a valid mirror etc.

+- verify ssl
+- verify hosted zone
+- verify mirror
+- verify elb has been created
+- verify bucket no tpublic

 ### Additional preparatory steps - driven by ansible from the ansible controller